NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The federal government has established certain mandatory minimum sentences based on the type and amount of drug involved, weapon involvement, and prior drug-related convictions.
 Each of these factors will affect the penalties that a convicted individual will face.

 Drug charges are often associated with tax evasion and money laundering charges because someone who obtains money illegally is more likely to have it laundered and less likely to report it as income to the federal government.
-The government needs to know about money that someone gives or receives, and will typically get a portion of it.
+The government needs to know about money that someone gives or receives and will typically get a portion of it.

 Racketeering charges arise when people band together in a group and conspire to commit a criminal act.
-People are much more dangerous when they are part of a larger group, and oftentimes lives end up being lost, people get threatened, more damage is done, more money is obtained, and more drugs are moved.
+People are much more dangerous when they are part of a larger group, and often, lives end up being lost, people get threatened, more damage is done, more money is obtained, and more drugs are moved.

 Big drug cases usually involve racketeering charges and the use of force, violence, and threats so that large amounts of drugs can be moved without anything being stolen.
 It is not uncommon for drug dealers to get robbed, and the government is aware of this.
-If someone wants to properly defend themselves against these types of charges, it is their responsibility to obtain the best possible criminal defense attorney.
+If someone wants to defend themselves against these types of charges properly, it is their responsibility to obtain the best possible criminal defense attorney.

 In general, the FBI, the US Secret Service, or ICE agents will arrest people for federal-level drug charges, and local authorities will arrest people for state-level drug charges.
 In some cases, both state and federal authorities will work together on a case, particularly when a drug sweep is necessary.
 If someone has been arrested for a federal-level crime, their case will proceed in federal court in the location where the crime was committed.
 If someone has been arrested for a state-level crime, they will be taken into state custody and their case will proceed in state court.